Utility-scale solar farm

 • AI-powered thermal and visual inspection analytics

-• Digital twins, 3D simulation, and AR applications for solar assets
+• Digital twins, 3D modeling, and AR applications for solar assets

 • BESS inspection and thermal anomaly detection for battery containers